solaeus/dust/docs/language.md

 ## Values

 There are ten kinds of value in Dust.
 Some are very simple and are parsed directly from the source code, some are collections and others are used in special ways, like functions and structures.
-All values can be assinged to an [identifier][].
+All values can be assinged to an [identifier](#identifiers).

 Dust does not have a null type.
 Absent values are represented with the `none` value, which is a kind of [option](#option).
 You may not create a variable without a value and no variable can ever be in an 'undefined' state during execution.